levante-framework/levante_translations/README_PATCHING.md

 # Dashboard Patch & Deploy Workflow

-This guide explains how to use the Levante Audio Dashboard to create small "patch" audio fixes and move them into the deploy queue without touching the Git repo manually.
+This guide explains how to use the Levante Pitwall to create small "patch" audio fixes and move them into the deploy queue without touching the Git repo manually.

 ## Prerequisites
 - Access to the dashboard (Firebase superadmin role).